 As your organizations governing body, your board carries out a variety of roles and several legal responsibilities.
 In order to carry out these duties efficiently, the board will change as your organization expands and matures.
 Even though recruitment is an essential step in this process, a systematic approach to board expansion, which consists of orientation, training, evaluation and the nurturing of prospective board members, is pivotal to make sure of its long-term success.

 Now that you have reached this phase, it’s time for you to search for resources which are specific to your location.

 – To have a formal structure will give validity to your programs and services.

-– The corporate structure will limit the burden on the organizations’ officers and directors.
+– The corporate structure will limit the burden on the Non-Profit Organization’ officers and directors.

 – The IRS needs organizing documents and governance policies and processes that are generally associated with corporations.

 You should apply for tax-exempt status with the internal revenue service.
 You should be aware of the user fees which will be charged on you depending on your application method.
 It can take about 1 to 3 months before you hear a decision, depending on how many questions the tax department has about your application.

 Register with your state’s agency

 Each state has an office which is charged to overlook charitable organizations and charitable solicitations.
 If you are planning to solicit contributions to other states, you might need to register there too.